 I returned to the Renard place shortly after noon on Saturday and parked discretely down the street.
-They must of heard the V-8 engine of my Mustang anyway, for their dumb dog was barking like crazy before I could step off the sidewalk onto the Renard’s front yard, and two of Madison’s younger sisters opened the door before I could even ring the doorbell.
+They must of heard the V-8 engine of my Mustang anyway, for their dumb dog was barking like crazy before I could step off the sidewalk onto the Renard’s front yard, and two of

 “Get back, Hunter,” one little sister shouted at the beagle, while the other ushered me inside.
 The two girls, who looked to be about 10 and 12 and were obviously excited by my arrival, led me from the entry right into a crowded living room where I soon found myself surrounded by what seemed like a whole gang of younger girls.
 Their house is small, just kitchen, living room, bedrooms and bathroom.
 No rec room or separate dining room.
 They have a set of couches at one end of the main room, angled towards the TV, and a dining table at the other end.
 The walls of their home are crowded with family portraits and photographs.
 Beyond the dining table a large window provides a broad view of the back yard and out in the distance I could see the waterfall and ponds of their water display and beyond that the trees where the fairy meadow lay.

 “No thanks,” I responded.
 Did they think this was a social call?
-I just wanted to have it out with Madison and get my fairy back.
+I just wanted to have it out with

 “Would you like to see my snake?” the sister on my right, Hannah, asked in all seriousness.

 “No thanks,” I shook my head once.
 The dog, Hunter they called him, a typical beagle with beautiful brown and black colors on white, took up guard on a rug in front of the fireplace.
 I’d briefly seen a cat too.
 And what was that Hannah said about a snake?
 This house was too small for so many people and pets, and I was beginning to feel very uncomfortable.
 These people were weird.
-I should of expected as much, it made sense Madison’s family would be as odd as her.
+I should of expected as much, it made sense

 The sister on my left poked me in the side.
 “Are you Brian’s brother?”